cosc2336-ds-alg/assg13/README.md

 # Description
 This assignment is open ended.
-I have not given specific tasks to do, but described tasks you can complete to get points for htis assignment.
+I have not given specific tasks to do, but described tasks you can complete to get points for this assignment.

 # Overview and Setup